massma/ltf-github-website-courses/lectures/git-github/intro-git-github.md

 ### Ideas for contributions

--   Add your name and uni to the attendees section of the website landing
+-   Add your name and uni to the attendees section of the website landing (index.md)
 -   Improve any errors or confusing spots in the slides
 -   Open an issue if something was confusing but you do not know how to fix it.
 -   Add content to the [main
     website](https://massma.github.io/ltf-github-website-courses/index.html),
-    or to some initial websites hosting resource for [EEAE
+    or to some initial websites hosting resources for [EEAE
     students](https://massma.github.io/ltf-github-website-courses/index.html)
     and [Water Center